Cacti/plugin_mactrack/README.md

 * *Jimmy Conner (cigamit)*

-  For bringing the plugin architecture to the world of Cacti and provding continual support of my development efforts.
+  For bringing the plugin architecture to the world of Cacti and providing continual support of my development efforts.

 * *Larry Adams (TheWitness)*